 The topic of the proposal must be outside the immediate area of the student's research.
-The proposal must be defended before the end of the tenth term.
 The student must first present a one- to two-page abstract of the proposal to the Division Chair for approval.
 The Division Chair, following consultation with the student's research advisor, may approve or reject the topic, or may request modifications of the abstract before giving final approval.
 The major factors in the decision to accept the topic are the creativity, originality, and significance of the proposal.
 In consultation with the Division Chair, the student will select a Mentor and two other faculty members to serve on the Proposal Committee.
 The Dissertation Advisor is a nonvoting member of the Proposal Committee.
 The student should present the abstract to prospective committee members for approval before preparing the detailed proposal.
 The detailed proposal, typically 20-30 pages in length, is then prepared under the guidance of the Mentor.
 The role of the Mentor is to provide guidance on the format of the proposal rather than the scientific content.
-The detailed proposal must be submitted to the members of the Proposal Committee at least two weeks before the proposal exam.
-The proposal exam consists of a public seminar and an oral defense, a portion of which may also be public according to the desires of the committee and the candidate.
+The detailed proposal must be submitted to the members of a public seminar and an oral defense, a portion of which may also be public according to the desires of the committee and the candidate.